github/docs/content/codespaces/managing-codespaces-for-your-organization/restricting-the-idle-timeout-period.md

 ### Setting organization-wide and repository-specific policies

-When you create a policy you choose whether it applies to all repositories in your organization, or only to specified repositories.
+When you create a policy, you choose whether it applies to all repositories in your organization, or only to specified repositories.
 If you create an organization-wide policy with a timeout constraint, then the timeout constraints in any policies that are targeted at specific repositories must fall within the restriction configured for the entire organization.
 The shortest timeout period - in an organization-wide policy, a policy targeted at specified repositories, or in someone's personal settings - is applied.

 If you add an organization-wide policy with a timeout constraint, you should set the timeout to the longest acceptable period.
 You can then add repository-specific policies that set the maximum timeout to a shorter period.